Bruker Corporation (NYSE: BRKR) makes scientific instruments and should have earnings growth rates ahead of its peers.

 Margin Improvement — Potentially Increase Margins 2x

 The upside potential and interest in the Biotyper is an under-appreciated part of the stock.
-Most investors remain focused on the margin improvement plans, which are key but there may be some additional upside to the shares when this product is approved.
-It will likely received additional attention and act as a catalyst for the stock.
+Most investors remain focused on the margin improvement plans, which are key, but there may be some additional upside to the shares when this product is approved.
+It will likely receive additional attention and act as a catalyst for the stock.